 If there should ever be an emergency that would effect campus, the campus emergency notification system would alert you from a number of campus systems (email, webpage, University computers).
 A notification can also be sent to your personal cell phone and non-University email address.
 For more information on how to configure the Omnilert system on your personal technology, please visit the University Emergency Information webpage at uwec.ly/emergency.

-Webmail is our campus web portal for the email system.
+Email is our campus web portal for the email system.
 Students should begin checking their campus email before classes begin.
+You can also find it linked from most campus web pages by clicking the envelope icon on the left side of the toolbar at the top of campus webpages.
 For more info on adding your University email account to your phone, please refer to the following Knowledge Base articles: